FridayBlessed/personal-site/README.md

 ## Features.

  - Responsive design for desktop and mobile
-  - Clean and modern layout 🏙️
+  - Clean and modern layout.
   - Easy to navigate sections (About, Projects, etc.)